One-day tour from Seoul

 Happy Garden Sculpture Gallery – by Yu Quingcheng

-However, sculptures are presented in a very positive way: they show happy family life, playing children, the joy of life and the warmth of family home.
+However, sculptures are presented in a very positive way: they show happy family life, playing with children, the joy of life and the warmth of the family home.

 How to commute on Nami Island

 You can use various transport options on site.
 Although there are no cars, the transport offer is very wide.
-Rental point is open from 9.00 a.m. to 6.00 p.m.
+The rental point is open from 9.00 a.m. to 6.00 p.m.

 - Bicycle.
 Renting for 30 minutes costs 4000 WON (approx. 3,5$)

 - Three-wheel electric scooter.
 30 min. costs 12,000 WON (about 10$)